-Follow the guide below to build a basic Docker Extension quickly.
+Follow this guide to get started with creating a basic Docker extension.
 The Quickstart guide automatically generates boilerplate files for you.

-NodeJS and Go are only required when you follow the quickstart guide to build an extension.
+NodeJS and Go are only required when you follow the quickstart guide to create an extension.
 It uses the

 docker extension initcommand to automatically generate boilerplate files.
 This command uses a template based on a ReactJS and Go application.

 init subcommand and provide a name for your extension.